jfrog/JFrogMLExamples/catboost_poetry/README.md

 - **Model Initialization**: Initializes the CatBoost model with user-defined or default hyperparameters.
 The model is trained on a credit risk dataset and fine-tuned for optimal performance.

-- **Credit Risk Prediction via Qwak's Predict API**: Utilizes Qwak's Predict API for assessing the probability of default based on various features like age, sex, job, housing, etc.
+- **Credit Risk Prediction via JFrog ML's Predict API**: Utilizes JFrog's Predict API for assessing the probability of default based on various features like age, sex, job, housing, etc.

 ### Functionality

 The primary functionality is to predict the probability of default for credit applications.
-The code is designed for seamless integration with Qwak's platform and serves as a practical example for credit risk assessment tasks.
+The code is designed for seamless integration with JFrog ML and serves as a practical example for credit risk assessment tasks.

 <br>